 The cost is paid 100% by the Medical Assistance (Medicaid) program in the State of Pennsylvania, regardless of family income, if your child is found to be eligible for Medical Assistance benefits.
 If we don’t believe that your child will qualify for Medical Assistance benefits, we will tell you so before the evaluation, so there will be no cost to you in any case, and no unnecessary travel to our office.
 If you want a different type of evaluation (academic achievement, intelligence, personality), we can also help you, but there will be a cost to you (that cost may or may not be reimbursable in whole or in part by your private insurance company).

 Different evaluations have different purposes.
 We do not offer medical evaluations.
-We are behavioral scientists, not physicians, and our evaluations are targeted to providing a comprehensive review of your child’s strengths, weaknesses and needs from a biological-psychological-social perspective that will establish your child’s eligibility for Medical Assistance benefits if he or she has a disability that is recognized by the Pennsylvania Department of Public Welfare.
+We are behavioral scientists, not physicians, and our evaluations are targeted to providing a comprehensive review of your child’s strengths, weaknesses and needs from a biological-psychological-social perspective that will establish your child’s eligibility for Medical Assistance benefits if he or she has a disability that is recognized by the Pennsylvania Department of Human Services.
 Obviously, we don’t make a profit on our evaluations to determine a child’s eligibility for Medical Assistance benefits; we do them because they need to be done quickly so that necessary treatment services can get started.
 You should obtain other evaluations to serve other needs, and we will help you determine what those other needs might be when we meet with you.